dgasmith/opt_einsum/README.md

     return K
 ```

-The einsum function does not consider building intermediate arrays; therefore, helping einsum out by building intermediate arrays can result in a considerable cost savings even for small N (N=10):
+The einsum function does not consider building intermediate arrays; therefore, helping einsum out by building these intermediate arrays can result in a considerable cost savings even for small N (N=10):

 ```python
 np.allclose(naive(I, C), optimized(I, C))